 – Multiple color combinations to choose from (including Navy and Grey)

 – If you're looking for a heavier weight gi, this one will probably be a little too light for you

 The Gold BJJ Aeroweave Gi is one of the lightest weight gis on the market, yet it’s still super durable thanks to reinforced stitching.
 If you’ve ever taken a look at the biggest BJJ tournaments on Flo Grappling or other outlets, you’ve definitely seen this gi in competition and on the podiums.
-It’s a favorite for competitors because its lightweight design makes it easy to make weight.
-I personally love it because it doesn’t leave me as drenched in sweat after a long training session (like some of my heavier weight gis do).
+It’s a favorite among competitors because its lightweight design makes it easy to make weight.

 Another great thing about this gi is the 10oz ripstop pants.
 Many gi manufacturers are moving over to ripstop pants, and I think this is a huge improvement over traditional cotton gi pants.
 Ripstop is more durable and it also breathes better.
 The Gold BJJ Aeroweave gi is available in white, black, navy, and grey.
-White and Black and definitely approved for IBJJF competition, and you’re rolling the dice if you try to compete in Navy and Grey (technically they are against the rules, but enforcement is spotty).
-This is for sure one of the Best Gi’s of 2020 and will be relevant for years to come.
+White and Black and definitely approved for IBJJF competition, and you’re rolling the dice if you try to compete in Navy and Grey (technically they are against the International Brazilian Jiu Jitsu Federation rules, but enforcement is spotty).

 – Gold weave cotton construct